portabletext/editor/packages/editor/README.md

 ### Render the Toolbar

 Your toolbar needs to be rendered within `PortableTextEditor` because it requires a reference to the `editorInstance` that it produces.
-To toggle marks and styles and to insert objects, you'll have to use this `editorInstance` together with static methods on the `PortableTextEditor` class.
+To toggle marks and styles and to insert objects, you'll have to use this `editorInstance` together with static methods on the `PortableTextEditor` component.

 ```tsx
 function Toolbar() {